 Deemed Lifetime/Persistence of Savings

-Evaluations in Illinois have shown that savings from residential HERs-type behavior programs can persist into at least the first and second year following discontinuation of program delivery, though on-going savings levels decay in the second year.
-For other residential RCT programs evaluated to date, savings have been shown to persist for at least 3 years year following program delivery, and industry expectations are that savings likely persist beyond that.
-We assume here that savings persist at some level for 5 years.
-On-going savings over those 5 years are not equal, however; it is preferable that actual levels of ongoing savings should be calculated by future year as outlined below (see Application of Persistence for Cost-effectiveness) and used in cost-effectiveness and lifetime savings calculations.
+Evaluations in Illinois and elsewhere have shown that savings from residential HERs-type behavior programs can persist into at least the first several years following discontinuation of program delivery, though on-going savings levels decay over time.
+For residential RCT programs evaluated to date, savings have been shown to persist for at least 2 years and as much as 8 years following program delivery, and industry expectations are that savings may persist beyond that.
+We assume here that savings persist at some level for 5-7 years, depending on program type (electric or gas).
+On-going persistent savings over those years are not equal, however; it is preferable that actual levels of ongoing savings should be calculated by future year as outlined below (see Application of Persistence for Prospective Calculations section below) to be used in cost-effectiveness and lifetime savings calculations.
 For other behavior program types without evaluations that quantify levels of persistence, measure life is assumed = 1 year.

 Deemed Measure Cost